Procreate Letter Guide Hack

 Make slanted guidelines

-Now, if we work straight from this grid, we have very upright vertical lines.
+If we work straight from this grid, we have very upright vertical lines.
 But I want slanted lines because calligraphy has that nice italic slant to it.
-So to quickly create a grid like that, I'm actually going to take a screen capture of my iPad screen.
-And to do that, you just press the power and volume-up buttons simultaneously.
-Now a screen capture has been taken, so I’ll go up to my wrench icon and turn off drawing guides, and then come to Add > Insert a photo, and insert the screen capture that I just took.
+So to quickly create a grid like that, I’m going to take a screen capture of my iPad screen.
+To do that, press the power and volume-up buttons simultaneously.

 Slanted guidelines

 Since magnetics is turned on, I can drag it without it moving up and down.
 And I can stop at whatever slant I want.
-I don’t want something too extreme – that’s maybe a bit too formal for me.
-So when I’m happy with the slant, I'm going to click the top-left dot and drag it out so that the image again fills the board quite nicely.
+I don’t want something too extreme—that’s maybe a bit too formal for me.
+So when I’m happy with the slant, I’m going to click the top-left dot and drag it out so that the image again fills the board quite nicely.
 I’ll now hit my selection arrow tool to turn it off.
 Now I have this nice grid!

 Change the background

-Because the background layer was perfectly white, to begin with, I can tap my layer and change the opacity to multiply.
+Because the background layer was perfectly white to begin with, I can tap my layer and change the opacity to multiply.
 What this does is knock out any pure white color.
 So if we change our background color now, we can have any background color, with a grid over it, customized to our particular drawing.

 Example of calligraphy screenshot.jpg